 Burkina Faso: Financial Sector Profile

-Banks largely dominate the financial system, accounting for around 90 percent of total financial system assets.
-The banking sector, comprised of 12 commercial banks, is highly concentrated, with the three largest banks holding nearly 60 percent of total financial sector assets.
+The Burkinabe financial system appears to be dominated by multinational, pan-African banks, accounting for around 90 percent of total financial system assets.
+The banking sector, comprised of 12 commercial banks, is highly concentrated, with the three largest banks holding nearly 50 percent of total financial sector assets.
 Banks are generally adequately capitalized, but remain vulnerable due to their overexposure to the cotton sector.
-The government’s position in the banking system, a source of vulnerability in the past, appears to have stabilized, and compliance with regional prudential norms has marginally improved.
-As of end-June 2009, although none of the banks met prudential portfolio structure ratios, 11 banks maintained a capital adequacy ratio above the minimum prudential level, while 9 complied with minimum statutory capital and 8 met prudential liquidity requirements.
-However, while the ratio of regulatory capital to risk-weighted assets has remained constant at 12.4 percent, the ratio of gross non-performing loans to total loans has increased from 15.8 percent in December 2008 to 19.4 percent in June 2009.
-Bank lending to the private sector also decreased by 2.3 percent, reflecting a more cautious lending attitude.
-Earning and profitability have however improved, with after-tax returns on average assets and equity rising from -0.5 percent and -4.7 percent respectively to 0.5 percent and 7.1 percent over the same period.
+The government's position in the banking system, a source of vulnerability in the past, appears to have stabilized, and compliance with regional prudential norms has marginally improved.
+As of end-June 2011, the majority of banks met the new regional minimum capital requirement of CFAF 5 billion.
+However, while the ratio of regulatory capital to risk-weighted assets has remained constant at 12.4 percent, the ratio of gross non-performing loans to total loans has increased from 15.8 percent in December 2008 to 19.7 percent in June 2011.
+Access to banking services remains low, at about 7 percent for the country as a whole and interest rates, in spite of good bank capitalization, are high at 10 to 12 percent.

 |2007||2008||2009||Average Africa 2009|